thomasgillanscott/oneconsultation-docs/iosAudioIssue.md

-# Using OneConsultation with iOS 13.4
+# Using OneConsultation with iOS Devices

 We are aware of a potential issue with using OneConsultation with Safari, the default browser on Apple devices.